ThreeSixtyGiving/standard/documentation/about/governance.md

 All notable changes are documented by Release via the [Changelog](https://github.com/ThreeSixtyGiving/standard/releases).

-## Deprecation and support policies
+## Deprecation and Support policies

 ### Deprecation Policy